 - Resisting the return of grammar schools and secondary moderns – Councillor Michael Pavey, Political and Parliamentary Officer, Comprehensive Future.

 - Post election prospects for post 16 education – Eddie Playfair, Principal NewVic Sixth Form College and former Vice Chair of SEA.

-The Socialist Educational Association AGM and Annual Conference will be held at Room B04, Birkbeck College, Malet Street London, WC1E 7HY on Saturday 24th June 2017.
+The conference will be held in Room B04, Birkbeck College, Malet Street London, WC1E 7HY on Saturday 24th June 2017.
 The AGM will begin at 10.00 and the Conference will start at 11.00 am.

 The cost to attend the conference is £25 waged and £15 unwaged.
 This includes lunch.